***About molecular biology [HERE ]...it's an introductory page and with links to much other information within that web site.

 Molecular TARGETS: The College of American pathologists has collaborated with a company to produce easy info as to available oncotherapy targeted therapy and clinical trials, HERE.
 Another info source, HERE25.
 There is also important molecular targeting of infectious organisms...often with clinically significant shortening of diagnostic turn around time (TAT)...as in ruling in or ruling out a mycobacterial etiology of a granulomatous tissue reaction23.

 OOPS!!
 The idea of "personalized medicine" and "targeted therapy" became big in our community in August 2011 with a big upsurge of molecular testing, especially in NSCLC of adenocarcinoma type.
-As we grappled with cases, we were sometimes confronted with tumor IHC heterogeneity issues in breast cancer.
+As we grappled with cases, we were sometimes confronted with tumor IHC product expression heterogeneity issues in breast cancer.
 The March 8, 2012 issue of NEJMed19 came out with the blockbuster publication of a study showing some 40% of cancers have significant heterogenity in the molecular mutations on which the targeted therapy approach had assumed tumor mutational homogeneity.
 What follows still applies, but real thinking will need to be done as to what should be sampled in a stage IV situation in search of a "target" for treatment.
-In its first issue of 2013, JAMA has indicated the remarkable heterogeniety, need for more invasive (larger) sampling, and reservation of frozen tumor24.
-In some instances, there is a need to compare a patient's native (germline) DNA or RNA to his/her tumor DNA or RNA.
-The below listing also attempts to make sense out of CPT4 billing issues.
+In its first issue of 2013, JAMA has indicated the remarkable heterogeniety, need for more invasive (larger) sampling, and reservation of frozen tumor24. [extensive discussion on heterogeneity27] In some instances, there is a need to compare a patient's native (germline or "wild") DNA or RNA to his/her tumor DNA or RNA.
+The discussion below also attempts to make sense (as of July 2012) out of CPT4 billing issues.
 A source for genomic context as to humans.

 - Patient BIOPSY TARGET, sampling and/or specimen "grossing".